solventx/gym-solventx/README.md

 `conda init cmd.exe` for example in windows

 ## Issues
-Please feel free to raise an issue when bugs are encountered or if you are need further documentation.
+Please feel free to raise an issue for bugs or feature requests.

 ## Who is responsible?
 Core developer: